IKUKU1010/Cognetiks_IaC/README.md

 ## 15. Continuous improvement

-- There is much work still to do and I will continue to improve on the application**
+- There is much work still to do on this project and I will continue to improve on the application**